hidao80/Share-with-ShareGPT/README.md

 ## Install

-It is now available for download from Firefox ADD-ONS!
+It is now available for install from Firefox ADD-ONS!

 <https://addons.mozilla.org/ja/firefox/addon/share-with-sharegpt/>